thirdtank/brut/brutrb.com/database-schema.md

 #### External IDs

 It's often useful to provide a unique identifier for a record that is not the database primary key.
-There are many advantages to doing so, but the core value Brut has regarding this is that database primary and foreign keys are considered private and internal and for developer use only.
-It is trivial to produce externalizable keys, as you'll see, so there's no reason to expose primary keys.
+There are many advantages to doing so, the main being that your primary and foreign keys are considered private and for developer use only.
+Creating additional externalizable unique keys is trivial, so Brut provides a way to do that.

 > [!NOTE]
-> Take care to differentiate the terms *primary key* and *key*.
-In relational database literature, and thus
-> in Brut, a *key* is any value that uniquely identifies a record. `email` in the `accounts` table above
+> **Primary keys** and **keys** are not the same thing.  **Primary keys** are
-> is a key.
-The *primary key* is single source of truth for identifying records internally in the database.
+> what is used to identify a record for the purposes of referential integrity.
-> Thus, it can be used as a *foreign key* to create relationships between tables.
-Brut further implements
-> this as a *surrogate* or *synthetic* key, which means the value itself has  no business  or domain meaning.
+> A **key** simply uniquely identifies a row or is a unique constraint on a table.
+> Tables have only one primary key, but potentially many keys.
+Brut uses
+> *synthetic* (sometimes called *surrogate*) keys as primary keys.
+This means
+> they have no business meaning and can be safely used for foreighn keys
+> and other cases without conflating them with domain concepts.

 In Brut, an external ID is automatically generated by the database when a record is created.
 By convention, it is prefixed with a short string representing your app and a short string representing the table, followed by a